dzackgarza/Notes/Talks/Math Subject GRE/Slides.md

 <!-- slide -->

 ## What is the Mathematics Subject GRE?
-- Not the same as the Math section *general* GRE
+- Different to the Math section of the *general* GRE